UmeshNayak1/Real-time-Object-Dimension-Measument-System-/README.md

 # 📏 Real-Time Object Dimension Measurement System

-A **Computer Vision based system** that measures the **real-world dimensions of objects in real time using a camera**.\
-This project uses **OpenCV and Machine Learning techniques** to detect objects and estimate their width and height directly from images or live webcam input.
+A **Computer Vision based system** that measures the **real-world dimensions of objects in real time using a camera**.
+This project uses **OpenCV and image processing techniques** to detect objects and estimate their width and height directly from images or live webcam input.

 The system demonstrates how **image processing, object detection, and pixel-to-real-world scaling** can be used to automatically measure